lazzarello/grpc-streaming-audio/README.md

   A: Initially, a single python dictionary could work, especially with asyncio, might be different with threads.
 * Cloud deploy?
 Weeeee, that's the easy part.
   A: Make a dockerfile and deploy to Render or something like that

-## TODO

-* ~~Read audio file into memory~~
-* Stream audio file from memory to AudioServerStream function.
-TODO: get better understanding of this aspect of gRPC.
-* Complete queues for event routing logic to device state and audio transport control
-* Complete event routing logic from queues
-  * Device state control for single device
-  * Device state control for multiple devices
-  * Audio transport control for single device
-  * Audio transport control for multiple devices
-* Add event handler for the Mode button
-* Make an LED sequence flash-at-startup function, for fun!